NEED SOME HELP? CALL 01625 442899 or EMAIL

 Composite bifold doors

-Composite bifold doors combine the natural insulation of wooden doors with the durability and longevity of aluminium doors.
-The aluminium is on the outside to protect from the weather, while the timber is on the inside and can match various furnishings, whether its to match your kitchen or living space.
+Composite bifold doors often combine the natural insulation of wooden doors with the durability and longevity of aluminium doors.
+The aluminium is on the outside to protect from the weather, while the timber is on the inside and can match various furnishings, whether it’s to match your kitchen or living space.

 • Best of wood and aluminium –– combining the naturally insulating properties of wood with the durability and strength of aluminium